 Z~ Not much.
 Some of the new stuff is okay.
-While I’m not in love with Rap or Hip Hop, a strong mode of expression in and of our younger people, I am still stuck on the songs that have melodies, a story and a pulse.
+While I’m not in love with Rap or Hip-Hop, a strong model of expression in and of our younger people, I am still stuck on the songs that have melodies, a story, and a pulse.
 Patti Austin said in Electronic Magazine that people weren’t writing songs anymore, they’d just go into their studios and turn on the drum machine.
 I happened to have a session with her the next day and asked her what she meant.
 She said a bunch of singers got together and attempted to sing the songs that were charting like “Beat It” but found that they kept going back in time until they were singing songs that had strong melodies and stories.
 They ended up singing the songs of the Motown era where there the songs could hold up even without accompaniment.
-The songs written by Ashford & Simpson for one example.
+The songs were written by Ashford & Simpson for one example.
 I’m not into singers who are for show…we’re called singers!
 Not show-ers!

 DRS- Who do you admire from a talent point of view, musically?

-Z~ Off the top of my head, John Mayer, Eric Clapton, Adele, Eric Bibb and Ruthie Foster.
+Z~ Off the top of my head, John Mayer, Eric Clapton, Adele, Eric Bibb, and Ruthie Foster.

 DRS- What Broadway show would you compare to Hair in its impact of Broadway history?

 Z~ I can’t say.
-HAIR said so much about the war as the war was still raging on, about relationships, laughing in the face of challenges and more.
+HAIR said so much about the war as the war was still raging on, about relationships, laughing in the face of challenges, and more.
 Some have said Rent is comparable and I scratch my head when I hear that.
 I only saw the movie of Rent because I’m a snob but the underlying story did not have the same impact on me as HAiR did.
-If I wanted to compare them, I would say that the music was pop oriented and an ensemble was on stage and that it took place in NYC.
+If I wanted to compare them, I would say that the music was pop-oriented and an ensemble was on stage and it took place in NYC.
 We had more black folks in HAiR and probably because black folks can sing their butts off.

 Let’s face it, what other show evoked young men to come to the backstage door after seeing the show with their draft cards in hand ready to burn them?
 Not Rent, No, No, Nanette, Or Calcutta, Ain’t Supposed To Die A Natural Death?
 None of them.
-HAIR ran a thin line between what was onstage and reality of the moment.
+HAIR ran a thin line between what was onstage and the reality of the moment.

 DRS- I worked with and respected Tom O’ Horgan (Director of HAIR) as a director.
 What was your experience with working with him?